-Daniel Vacanti is a 20-plus year software industry veteran who has spent most of his career focusing on Lean and Agile practices.
-In 2007, he helped to develop the Kanban Method for knowledge work and managed the world’s first project implementation of Kanban that year.
+Daniel Vacanti is a 25-plus year software industry veteran who has spent most of his career focusing on Lean and Agile practices.
+In 2007, he helped to develop the Kanban as a strategy for knowledge work and managed the world’s first project implementation using Kanban that year.
 He has been conducting Lean-Agile training, coaching, and consulting ever since.
-In 2011 he founded ActionableAgileTM (previously Corporate Kanban) which provides industry-leading predictive analytics tools and services organizations that utilize Lean-Agile practices.
-In 2015 he published his book, “Actionable Agile Metrics for Predictability”, which is the definitive guide to flow-based metrics and analytics.
-Daniel holds an M.B.A. and regularly teaches a class on lean principles for software management at the University of California Berkeley.

 Workshop—Agile Metrics, Forecasting, and Predictability